visualitypl/docker-workshop/exercises.md

 **Goal: **Build docker image for Rails app.

 In this exercise you will build image for Rails app.
-To do that create a new rails app: `rails new rails-docker -T`
+To do that create a new rails app: `rails new rails-docker -T`.
+Got to new directory and create file Dockerfile.

 What Dockerfile should contain: